hyperglass/morphous/docs/team.md

       Special Thanks
     </template>
     <template #lead>
-      Special thanks to these individuals for their outstanding contributions.
+      Special thanks to these individuals.
+This project wouldn't have been possible without them.
     </template>
   </VPTeamPageTitle>